SylvainRoy/photographer/README.md

     - planpraz
       - doesn't have a map and xy data

- - get a global score across all test cases.

  - better handling of situation where the optimization get out of the acceptable zone
     - e.g. maximum 400 km?